-A Bright Season in their own colours doesn’t look like a Hiliter marker or more noticeably coloured than anyone else.
+A Bright Season in their own colours doesn’t look more noticeably coloured than anyone else.
 Her red just looks like normal red.
 On someone else, the shirt would walk into the room before she does.
 It’s only on a Bright that it wouldn’t behave that way.

 She doesn’t need to shop for shiny purple or neon pink.
 She just wants to repeat certain colour properties to look normal.
 That’s what it takes for her to look like she really looks.
 Colour analysis will find you a pretty lipstick but it’s way more organic than that.
 It will find what you really look like, in colour, line, and texture.
 The feeling in the observer is, “Oh, is that what you really look like?
 I couldn’t see you before.
 You were distorted.”

 You know how when people take off their glasses and you suddenly get a whole different picture and feeling?
 It’s like that.
 An artist could paint you with a thousand different facial expressions.
 The viewer would expect a thousand different women to own each face.
 Might as well broadcast the real one.